tangrams/tangram-docs/pages/Tangram-Overview.md

 Tangram will unpack the zip internally, expecting only a single .yaml file to be in the zip's root, which it will use as the scene file.
 Any other bundled .yaml files (eg [basemaps](https://mapzen.com/blog/introducing-refill-cinnabar-and-zinc-styles-for-tangram/) or [blocks](https://github.com/tangrams/blocks) included with the [import](import.md) block) must therefore be in subdirectories, and all paths in the .yaml file must be relative to this root scene file.

+## Getting Started

+Check out our [Tangram Setup Guides](Tangram-Setup.md) for more information about getting started with your Tangram installation.

 ## Contributing

 Questions?
 Suggestions?
 Typos?
 Bug fixes?
 We welcome contributions, either to the libraries or to the documentation itself.
 Learn more at the links below: